nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ](https://github.com/AY2122S2-CS2113T-T10-2/tp/blob/master/src/main/java/seedu/planitarium/global/UI.java)

 The UI component provides function to standardize the output.
 It provides `printWelcomeMsg()` and `printExitMsg()` as well as chatbox pattern `printHoriLine()` to create chatbox styled output.
+Additionally, `formatValue()` allows for monetary values to be printed appropriately.

 How the `UI` component is used:

-UI is created when initializing the program.
+* UI is created when initializing the program.
 During execution, UI will be called to create chatbox pattern by calling `printHoriLine()`.
-UI also prints welcome message at the beginning of the session and print exit message at the end of the session.
+UI also prints welcome message at the beginning of the session and an exit message at the end of the session.
+* `formatValue` will be called by the `Family` component whenever printing of a monetary value is involved.

 ![UIClass](images/UIClass.png)